ddbrand/ddapp-v1/readme.md

     - added /workouts/ route incl. workouts html template
     - added new structure for embedded javascript files
 - Code customization for function-based separation of all views for non-rendering blocking
+- Autologin function timeout increased from 25000ms to 60000ms after latency problems
+- Added external fastclick library for preventing 300ms delay from WebKit Browsers on iOS

 ## Known fixes
 ### Android